juanvillada/Consortia-Dynamics-R/README.md

-# Modelling Microbial Communities Dynamics in R
+# Modelling the Dynamics of Microbial Communities in R

 This repository makes use of `R` to solve a system of Ordinary Differential Equations (ODEs) describing the dynamics of a microbial community.
 The example presented here is taken from the paper:_Bush et al., 2017.
 Oxic-anoxic regime shifts mediated by feedbacks between biogeochemical processes and microbial community dynamics.
 Nature communications, 8(1), 789_